sukykaur/AzureBlueprintDW/overview.md

 -	[SQL Database dynamic data masking](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-dynamic-data-masking-get-started) can be done after the reference architecture deploys. **Note: Customers will need to adjust dynamic data masking settings to adhere to their database schema.**

 ### Business Continuity
 **High Availability**: Server workloads are grouped in an [Availability Set](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-manage-availability?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json) to help ensure high availability of virtual machines in Azure.
-During a planned or unplanned maintenance event at least one virtual machine will be available, meeting the 99.95% Azure SLA.
+At least one virtual machine is available during a planned or unplanned maintenance event, meeting the 99.95% Azure SLA.

 **Recovery Services Vault**: The [Recovery Services Vault](https://docs.microsoft.com/en-us/azure/backup/backup-azure-recovery-services-vault-overview) houses backup data and protects all configurations of Azure Virtual Machines in this architecture.
 With a Recovery Services Vault, customers can restore files and folders from an IaaS VM without restoring the entire VM, enabling faster restore times.